Online Session Locator

 Free ticketed event

-The workshop is designed to be a hands-on, activity-based, two-and-a-half-hour session.
-A brief draft outline of the workshop activities is as follows:
+The workshop will be a hands-on, activity-based, two-and-a-half-hour session.
+A brief draft outline of the workshop activities includes:

-• A brief overview of the sociotechnical systems lens and framework
+• Brief overview of the sociotechnical systems lens and framework

 • Think-pair-share activities with the following toolsets (a booklet and electronic copies of these templates will be made available to the workshop participants before the conference):